 Located in Armstrong Park in the Treme neighborhood, Congo Square served as a gathering place for enslaved Africans.
 It was a place reserved for African traditions and expression of culture, including Voodoo.
 Hundreds of people would gather to form drum circles and spiritual ceremonies.
 The area remains open today and continues to host cultural meetings.

 The most famous voodoo queen was Marie Laveau (1794-1881), a legendary practitioner buried in St. Louis Cemetery No.1.
 She was a devout Catholic and attended Mass at St. Louis Cathedral.
 She encouraged others to do so as well.
 She lived in the French Quarter on St. Ann Street, where many people stopped to ask for her help at all hours of the day and night.
-She was a free woman of color whom adopted children, fed the hungry and nursed the sick during the yellow-fever epidemic.
-She was known to help enslaved servants and their escapes.
-It is said that politicians, lawyers and businessmen consulted her before making any financial or business-related decisions.
+She was a free woman of color who adopted children, fed the hungry, and nursed the sick during the yellow fever epidemic.
+She was known to help enslaved servants and their escapees.
+It is said that politicians, lawyers, and businessmen consulted her before making any financial or business-related decisions.

-The most famous voodoo king of New Orleans was Dr. John, also known as Bayou John.
+Perhaps one of the most famous voodoo kings of New Orleans was Dr. John, also known as Bayou John.
 He was born in Senegal, where he was kidnapped as a slave and brought to Cuba.
 He eventually moved to New Orleans as a cotton-roller, where he became part of the local voodoo community.
 He bought property on Bayou Road and became known as an excellent healer in Voodoo and fortune teller.
 He was the teacher of Marie Laveau.

-On June 23rd, St. John's Eve is celebrated around the world for the summer solstice.
+St. John's Eve is celebrated on June 23 around the world for the summer solstice.
 The holiday has a special celebration in New Orleans each year.
 The celebration began in the 1830s by Marie Laveau on Bayou St. John.
 A head-washing ritual was combined with a public party, a celebration that International House Hotel has since adopted.
 You can also return to Bayou St. John to participate in the ritual each year as well.

 Today, Voodoo remains in practice to serve others and influence life events in connection with ancestors and spirits.
 Rituals are usually held privately, but there are various places that will give you a reading or assist in a ritual.
 The Voodoo Spiritual Temple is New Orleans' only formally established voodoo temple, located across the street from Congo Square.

-Take an educated tour about Voodoo in New Orleans from Haunted History Tours, Island of Algiers Tours or Free Tours by Foot.
-Visit Marie Laveau's tomb in St. Louis Cemetery No. 1 and leave an offering.
+Take an educated tour about Voodoo in New Orleans from Haunted History Tours, Island of Algiers Tours, or Free Tours by Foot.